tsackton/taelgar/Things/Ships/Vindristjarna.md

 Rules are [[Bastion Rules|here]].

 *You can have up to 25 special facilities, although you are a tiny bit constrained by space.
 The upper deck and lower deck are each 12,000 square feet (480 squares); the hold is 9,800 square feet (392 squares).
 I would assume that maybe 90% of that is usable for the bastion rules, so a total of maybe 1200 usable squares.*

+### Followers

+You have attracted a considerable retinue of followers on Vindristjarna.
+These include:

+[[Faldrak Bronzehammer]] (he/him).
+A dwarven an artificer, former adventurer, creator of magic items, and aspiring skyship captain.
+Runs the workshop when Seeker is not around, and wants to learn to drive the ship.

+%%SECRET[1]%%
 ## Magic

 In addition to the phasing stone, Vindristjarna is equipped with the following magic.